NickBlow/nick-blog/public/articles/i-made-the-mistake-of-trying-to-write-a-test/index.md

+---
+title: I made the mistake of trying to write a test...
+description: My oddysey to get a single unit test passing with Durable Objects.
+---
 # I made the mistake of trying to write a test...

 Yesterday I tried to write some unit tests for my [durable objects](https://nickblow.tech/posts/another-hack-for-durable-objects-with-astro).
 Simple, right?